 Highly energy efficient

-The Barrel Store has been open for two years and to date, has received only positive feedback from guests.
+The Barrel Store has received only positive feedback from guests.
 Many regard the Passivhaus aspect as a novelty and particularly enjoy its eco-friendly credentials.